jupyter/enhancement-proposals/29-jep-process/README.md

 1. In progress implementation via (list of PRs).
 2. Fully implemented via (list of PRs).

-If in the course of implementation, it is discovered that the implementation needs to be radically different from what was defined in the original JEP, then a pull request needs to be submitted to modify the original JEP with the new necessary implementation and a note sighting the need for a modification to the JEP.
+If in the course of implementation, it is discovered that the implementation needs to be radically different from what was defined in the original JEP, then a pull request needs to be submitted to modify the original JEP with the new necessary implementation and a note citing the need for a modification to the JEP.
 This pull request should be re-approved by the original review team.

 If in the course of the implementation, the implementer(s) can choose to withdraw from the original JEP if they are no longer interested in implementing the JEP or see infeasibilities in the JEP.